Amenities and Services

-Beacon, Guild/Memorial, Kade-Duesenberg German House, and Wehrenberg Halls are air-conditioned.
+The Sorority Housing Complex, Beacon, Guild/Memorial, Kade-Duesenberg German House, and Wehrenberg Halls are air-conditioned.
 In addition, the Promenade Apartments are air-conditioned.
 There is an added cost for rooms in these halls.
-In addition, there are a limited number of air-conditioned rooms available elsewhere on campus for students with documented medical needs.
+There are a limited number of air-conditioned rooms available elsewhere on campus for students with documented medical needs.
 Due to the limited number of available rooms, medical needs are prioritized based on medical need, severity, and consultation with the Academic and Accommodations Resource Center.
 There is an additional fee to have an air-conditioning unit activated in the applicable room.

 All residence hall rooms have been upgraded to receive a customized channel line up with more than 75 channels of entertainment, sports, news, local broadcast, and educational content.
 The service will be broadcast throughout campus and will be provided free to campus residents as a convenience of occupancy.
 All that is necessary to receive the service is a cable-ready television and a coaxial cable to connect the television to the cable outlet in the wall.

+Yes!
 Each hall has kitchen facilities for resident use.
-Microwaves are available in most floor lounges but are not allowed in student rooms (except for Beacon, Guild/Memorial, Kade-Duesenberg German House, and Wehrenberg Halls) because of electrical supply limitations.
+Microwaves are available in most floor lounges and each residence hall has at least one community kitchen location.
 The Promenade Apartments have full kitchens that include, gas stoves, dishwashers, fridges, and built-in microwaves in each unit.
 Since most other appliances are prohibited, students are encouraged to prepare food in the appropriate kitchen located in each residence hall.

 Every residence hall has a laundry area, typically in the basement.
 Residents of the Promenade Apartments have washers and dryers in unit.
 The cost of laundry is built into the university room rate.
 Laundry is free, so students do not have to pay out of pocket each time they want to do laundry.
 All washers are high-efficiency (HE) machines so please be sure to purchase HE soap.

 Depending upon the hall in which you live, a variety of lounges are available.
-Some lounges have TVs, microwaves, pool tables, exercise equipment, and more.
+Some lounges have TVs, microwaves, pool tables, and more.
 Others are set aside for quiet study or group project work.